 A free camp and bushwalking spot south-east of Morawa.
 Famous for its yellow pom-poms and ruby red rocks.

 Features informal walk trails, plentiful wildflowers and orchids.

 Stack Cooper Reserve – Moora

 Located between Stack Street and Cooper Street.
 Enjoy a short walk through the reserve which features interpretational signage on the local flora and fauna.

 Watheroo National Park was created in 1955 and has an area covering 44,473ha.
 You can discover the diverse range of resilient native plants that grow there as well as regularly spot kangaroos and native birds.
 The park lies on a sandy plain and is home to the extraordinary Bush Cauliflower and Scarlet Feather Flower.
 Nearby Jingemia Cave is a shady picnic site to be enjoyed all year round.

 Alexander Morrison National Park

 Located 50km west of Coorow on the central west coast sandplain, and known for spectacular wildflowers during spring.
 Consisting of low scrub & heath on undulating sandplain hills, interspersed with rocky outcrops and small streams cut across the landscape.
 The best time to visit the park is winter to early summer.
-Wildflowers are excellent in season with tall eucalypts growing along streambeds.
+Wildflowers are excellent in the season with tall eucalypts growing along streambeds.
 Mallee thickets are also quite common through the park as are heathland birds and mammals.